DrakeAlia/DrakeAlia/README.md

 # Hi there!
 I'm Drake Alia 👋

-I'm a Developer who loves to create and build apps! 🎉🎉🎉
+And I'm a Developer who loves to create and build dynamic apps! 🎉🎉🎉
 ## 👨‍💻 Me:

 - 🔭 I’m currently working on small js projects and algorithms problems